#1 Home Improvement Retailer

 We'll calculate the amount of fencing you should purchase based on your property needs.

-Before you plant, make sure that your plant will have the right amount of sun, it's warm enough outside, and the soil is healthy.
-Check your seed package to see if it likes partial sun, full sun, or shade, as well as what time of year it should be planted.
-Space your plants as described on the seed envelope for best results so your plant babies have room to grow big and strong.
+Before you put your transplants in the ground, ensure that they will have the right amount of sunlight, warmth, and healthy soil.
+Check your seed packet to see if they like partial sun, shade, or full sun, as well as what time of year they should be planted.
+Space your plants as described on the seed envelope for best results.
+That way, your plant babies have room to grow strong.

 What are seed tapes?